-A keystone is (among others) an architectural element (source: WikiPedia).
+A keystone is (among others) an architectural element (source: Wikipedia).
 In Capture One it has lent its name to a tool for perspective correction, the Keystone tool.

 The Keystone tool offers two types of correction, Horizontal and Vertical, as well as a combination of both.
-The Vertical correction is used most often.
+Vertical correction is used most often.
 The stacked images below show an uncorrected image (left) and one with Vertical Keystone correction.

 Using Keystone Tool

-The are two ways to use the Keystone tool:
+There are two ways to use the Keystone tool: